Rishyy37/Demo/README.md

 # Demo
 ## Intro
-This is my firts Git Repository
+This is my firts Git Repository - Rishi Patel